ironhack-labs/lab-javascript-chronometer/README.md

 #### Method `split`

-The `split()` method needs to capture the moment when the split button gets hit later on.
-Imagine this being a time frame in which a runner runs certain distances.
+At certain points, we might want to extract a formatted timestamp for the time elapsed since the chronometer was started.
+We call this "obtaining the split time".

-The `split()` will receive any two numbers and needs to output them in a valid format.
-For more information, check the corresponding test.
+The `split` method should expect no arguments, and return a string where the time since the start is formatted as "_mm:ss_".
+Internally, the `split` method can make usage of previously declared methods such as `getMinutes`, `getSeconds`, and `computeTwoDigitNumber`.

 ### Iteration 2: DOM Manipulation

-At this point, you should start writing your code in the `javascript/index.js` file.
+Your Chronometer class is now complete!
+That means that we can go ahead and actually create a visual interface that allows us to use all of the logic we've just coded.

-Our chronometer logic is done, and it works perfectly!
-Now we need to set the visual components.
+At this point, you should start working in the `javascript/index.js` file.
+Note that, for now, you don't have to change anything in the HTML or CSS files.

-In this iteration, your goal is to create a new chronometer and use its methods (which we previously defined in `chronometer.js`) while interacting with the DOM.
-Example: when clicked, the `start` button invokes `start()` method.
+In this iteration, your goal is to create a new chronometer, and use its methods (which we previously defined in `chronometer.js`) while interacting with the DOM.
+Example: when clicked, the `start` button should invoke the chronometer's `start` method.

 As you can see, we have two different buttons: `start` and `clear`.
 These are the button values when the chronometer is not running.
 When the chronometer is running, the start button will change its behavior to stop the chronometer.
 In contrast, the reset button will change to split.

-Both buttons will have different behavior depending on the chronometer.
+Both buttons will have different behavior depending on the status of the chronometer.
 These buttons are `btnLeft` and `btnRight` in our HTML.
 We can see the different values they will have in the following table:

 | Chronometer Status | Button ID  | Text  | CSS Class   |
 | ------------------ | ---------- | ----- | ----------- |